lucky20511/Algorithms/list-of-questions/question-list.md

 49. Keyboard Row -- We definitely need a data structure to allow us look up the character.
 We can use array with 256 size as a look up table which is similar with question "Isomorphic Strings".

+50. Moving Average from Data Stream -- Could solve by LinkedList or Array respectively.